oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-rcmmndd-31-hardware-and-software.md

 ### Hardware and Software

-For each product containing at least one of the Product Identification Helpers `serial_numbers` or `model_numbers` it MUST be tested that a product path exists referencing this product.
+For each product containing at least one of the Product Identification Helpers `serial_numbers` or `model_numbers` it SHALL be tested that a product path exists referencing this product.

 > This tests detects a potential situation where hardware and software have been mixed in the `product_tree`.